jhg/trophy-bot/TERMS.md

 This software is provided "as is" without any warranty.
 Use at your own risk.

-**To clarify,** these terms only apply to the bot's service provided by me, [AntikoreDev](https://www.antikore.dev/) (that means these are only applied for the actual use on the official bot).
+**To clarify,** these terms only apply to the bot's service provided by [Jesus Hernandez](https://jesushernandez.net/) (that means these are only applied for the actual use on the official bot).
 Any self-hosted versions or forks (thus, also self-hosted) are exempt to these terms **at my own operational level**.
 However, the [LICENSE](./LICENSE) should be still applied on any forks or self-hosted versions of the bot, as specified